JakeWharton/ActionBarSherlock/plugins/native-honeycomb/README.md

 Usage
 -----

-You need to register this plugin as an available impelementation for use.
+You need to register this plugin as an available implementation for use.
 The best place to do this would be in a static block in a base activity that you always extend from.